Principal Conductor: Peter Selwyn

 - Britten – Four Sea Interludes from Peter Grimes

-In our purely repertoire ‘discovery’ sessions we’ll also be looking at Richard Strauss’s Suite from Der Rosenkavalier and Dmitri Shostakovich’s 9th Symphony.
+In our purely repertoire ‘discovery’ sessions also be looked at Dmitri Shostakovich’s 9th Symphony.

 As with the Sinfonietta the separate sections of the orchestra will receive professional tuition from our amazing team of tutors, giving them the chance to discover new and exciting repertoire under expert tutelage, and for members of both orchestras there is also the Members’ Concert to look forward to, plus a wide variety of Open Sessions.